 Position Please explain of individual Chief The Chief Executive has board responsibility of water-related issues as they are responsible for the Group HSES Policy, which embodies our highest-level water-related commitments.
-The Centrica Executive Executive Committee, of which the Chief Executive is Chair, are briefed monthly by the Group Director of Health, Safety & Environment (HSE) on performance where any material water-related issues Officer would be raised and discussed.
-The Chief Executive will also attend the quarterly Safety, Health, Environment, Security and Ethics Committee of the Board (SHESEC) which may discuss water-related (CEO) issues and is Chair of the Centrica Executive HSES Sub-Committee, which tables environmental issues in more detail on a quarterly basis.
+In 2020, the Chief Executive Executive also attended the quarterly Safety, Health, Environment, Security and Ethics Committee of the Board (SHESEC) and latterly, the Safety, Environment and Sustainability Committee (SESC) Officer which replaced the SHESEC in 2020.
+Both Committees discussed environmental matters, including water-related issues as required.
+The CEO was also the Chair of the Centrica Executive HSES Sub- (CEO) Committee that existed for the majority of 2020.
+The CEO then chaired the Centrica Leadership Team (CLT) meetings when they superseded the HSE Committee.
+The HSE Committee and latterly the CLT, table operational environmental performance in more detail on at least a quarterly basis.
 Major water-related incidents are reported within 24 hours to the Chief Executive.